Welcome to Spirit Farmer Acupuncture, the practice of Anna Werderitsch, L.Ac.

 I am a contributing herbalist to the second edition of Living Wild, by Alicia Funk.

-Read more about my treatments and modalities I practice.
+Read more below about my treatments and modalities I practice.

 I use acupuncture, cupping, moxa, gua sha, nutrition, deep listening, and custom herbal formulations.